Juan Martín Fernández Lobbe

 He made his debut for the Sale Sharks in 2006 against the Leicester Tigers.
 His debut season for the Sharks was the 2006–07 Guinness Premiership.
 He was Sale's first XV captain.
 He made his international debut for Argentina in 2004 against Uruguay.
 He was a part of the Pumas team that defeated Wales at home in a two Test series, scoring a try in one game.

 Fernández Lobbe featured in the side that defeated England at Twickenham in November 2006 as well as back to back victories over Ireland the following year.
-And he was an integral part of the Los Pumas team in their 2007 Rugby World Cup campaign which succeeded in gaining Argentina's highest World Cup finish of third place.
-He played in every game en route to the semi-final which they lost to the eventual champions South Africa.
+He was an integral part of the Los Pumas team in their 2007 Rugby World Cup campaign, which succeeded in gaining Argentina's highest World Cup finish, third place.
+He played in every game en route to the semi-final, which they lost to the eventual champions of South Africa.

 He led his country for the first time in November 2008, a game which they lost at the hands of Ireland.
 However Fernández Lobbe retained the captaincy in the absence of Felipe Contepomi and defeated England in front of their home crowd in 2009.

 He was part of the Argentine squad at the 2011 Rugby World Cup in New Zealand and 2015 Rugby World Cup in England.